HaozheTian/MIND-ND/README.md

 > *AAAI-26 Main Technical Track* (Oral)
 > [[arXiv]](https://arxiv.org/abs/2508.00706)

 MIND finds the sequence of node removals that most rapidly fragments a network into disconnected components.
+It is trained on small synthetic networks with less than 200 nodes but efficiently generalize to real networks with millions of nodes.
+You can run a quick, cloud-based trial of MIND via [Code Ocean](https://doi.org/10.24433/CO.2566016.v1). *(If the link does not open directly, please copy and paste https://doi.org/10.24433/CO.2566016.v1 into your browser.)*

 ---